 Spring (late April): The Vision of Ecopsychology

 The training starts with the inspiration of spring-time and the vision of ecopsychology.
 How do we stay inspired—as we must—at this epochal moment in history?
 I believe one of the great gifts of a mature ecopsychology is that it helps us to see very deeply into this historical moment and to find meaning and purpose despite all the dire news.
 This first session, then, will include a number of maps or perspectives for understanding just how radically different ecopsychology is from psychology as we have come to know it.
-While we will have to wrestle with the intellectual challenges that a truly ecological reworking of psychology demands, we will also get underway with group experiential processes that bring ecopsychology down into the body.
+While we will have to wrestle with the intellectual and politcal challenges that a truly ecological reworking of psychology demands, we will also get underway with group experiential processes that bring ecopsychology down into the body.
 My aim is for all participants to “get the hang” of ecopsychology as a radical project by the end of this spring meeting.

 Summer (late August): The Body of Ecopsychology

 Summer is a time of aliveness and earthiness.
 The land is a riot of growing things.
 During this summer meeting we will therefore focus on the sensory, bodily-engaged, out-of-doors side of life.
 Without a direct relationship with the more-than-human world it ain’t ecopsychology.
 This is ecopsychology as a form of remembering—of recalling how we too are nature, how we are kin to Blue Jay and Black Bear, and how the human psyche emerged from all these earthly relations that it still hungers for.
 This is also ecopsychology as a recollecting of the wild wisdom of our bodies, bringing the deep voice of our own close-in nature into the conversation, thereby healing the mind/body separation, the most basic form of alienation from nature.
-This, finally, is ecopsychology as whole-person psychology, recalling those vitally-human modes of experiencing that are repressed in our nature-estranged, rationalized society.
+This, finally, is ecopsychology as whole-person psychology, recalling those vitally-human modes of experiencing that have historically been repressed in our nature-dominating, rationalized society.

 Autumn (late October): The Soul of Ecopsychology

 The nights are getting longer, the leaves are falling, the land is turning inward.
 Autumn is a time for entering into the depths of life, into the soul of the world; a time for dream work, poetry, and storytelling.
 It is also a time for asking the deepest questions.
 Who are we?
 How have we arrived here on this land?
 What is the call of our times?
 What are our gifts, our work?
 In this darkening place, we discover the fullness of our emotional lives.
 We contact old traumas, including the traumas of history and ancestry.
 We touch into our pain for the world, our grief over the violence and losses of our age.
-And so this autumnal time is a moment for skillfully holding and grounding all that we find in these depths, for making beauty and wisdom out of our most deep-boned experiences.
+And so this autumnal time is a moment for skillfully holding and grounding all that we find in these depths, for making beauty and wisdom out of our most deep-boned experiences, embracing ourselves as culture-makers.
 By deepening ourselves in this way, making ourselves competent to those felt realities that fatefully threaten our current identities, we become people capable of keeping a creative and alive connection to the world as it undergoes a profoundly uncertain passage.